fpisciotta/snappychat/README.md

 - `GET https://snappychatapi.herokuapp.com/api/chats`

 	####Params

+		If you don't pass params, it returns all the chat conversations.

 		user_sender_id : "unique user identifier, email must be used" user_receiver_id : "unique user identifier, email must be used"

 	####Example